-Cynthia Fuchs (PhD, University of Pennsylvania, 1989) is the Director of Film & Media Studies at George Mason University.
-She is Associate Professor of English, African and African American Studies (AAAS), Film & Video Studies (FAVS), Sport and American Culture, and Women and Gender Studies (WMST).
-She is also affliated with the Center for the Study of Sport and Leisure in Society and War and the Military in Society.
+Cynthia Fuchs (PhD, University of Pennsylvania, 1989) is the Interim Director of Film at Mason (CVPA) and Associate Professor of English (CHSS), as well as a faculty member in African and African American Studies (AAAS) and Sport and American Culture; she is an Executive Committee member for Women and Gender Studies (WGST) and a member of the Senior Leadership Committee for CHSS.
+She is also affiliated with the CHSS MAIS program in War and the Military in Society.

 "'A Few Brief Moments': Truth and Image in Sports Documentaries."
 Gender and Genre in Sports Documentaries: Critical Essays.
 Edited by Zachary Ingle and David M. Sutera.
 Scarecrow Press 2102.